kevlu8/int0x80.ca/blogs/hot-takes/teachers.md

 ## The point

-I was definitely disappointed in these two situations, but they are ultimately parent of a bigger problem.
+I was definitely disappointed in these two situations, but they are ultimately part of a bigger problem.

 While wanting to create opportunities for people to showcase their work is great, it is necessary that the judges know what they are judging.
 Otherwise, it's just a waste of everyone's time.